KoR Teeth Whitening Summerfield

-If you have discolored teeth, you know firsthand how unpleasant they are.
-After all, their stained looks ruin your smile, self-confidence, and more.
-That said, you don’t need to put up with yellow or brown enamel.
-You could always consider teeth whitening in Summerfield!
-With this service, we at Magnolia Shores Family Dental would make your pearly whites live up to their nickname.
+If you have discolored teeth, you know firsthand how unpleasant they can be.
+After all, their less-than-pearly hue can take a serious toll on your smile, self-confidence, and more.
+Fortunately, you don’t need to put up with discolored enamel if you don’t want to.
+You could always consider a professional KoR teeth whitening kit in Summerfield!
+With this service, we at Magnolia Shores Dental would make your pearly whites live up to their nickname.
 If you’d like to learn more, just keep reading or book a visit to our office — we’ll happily share the details!

 In most cases, those with tooth stains are the best whitening candidates.
-However, keep in mind that treatment works best for extrinsic staining — marks on enamel left by dark-colored foods, tobacco, and other such factors.
+However, keep in mind that professional teeth whitening works best for extrinsic staining — marks on the exterior layers of enamel left by dark-colored foods, tobacco, and other such factors.
 It has less effect on the intrinsic kind, which occurs below the tooth surface and can’t be bleached away.
+Should you have intrinsic staining, we’ll work with you to discover a different cosmetic solution, such as veneers, to help you achieve the dazzling smile you deserve.

 Remember, only dentist-provided kits produce quality outcomes.
 Store-bought varieties are often inferior and risky for teeth.